ChainSafe/game-docs-v2/docs/v2.5/15_lootboxes.md

 ```

 ## Balance Of
 This method returns the balance of lootboxes by type or specific user.
+Similar to how some games work, this may be used to display lootboxes in an inventory.

 ```csharp
     public async Task<uint> BalanceOf(uint lootboxType)